-The internal publication system of many large companies gives scientists within the company the prestige and peer recognition rewards that would otherwise be satisfied by publication in scientific journals.
+The internal publication system of many large companies gives scientists within the company the prestige and peer recognition that would otherwise be satisfied by publication in scientific journals.
 The technical reports produced by private companies are among the most difficult to obtain and in fact may be available only from the company, if at all.
-See for an example the IBM web site, which aims to "provide the scientific community with access to technical reports written by members of the IBM Research community."
-Technical reports that are subsequently published elsewhere, in scientific journals, for example, are removed from the IBM technical reports database.
+See for an example the IBM Technical Paper Archive, which provides access to technical reports written by members of the IBM Research community.
+Technical reports that were subsequently published elsewhere, in scientific journals, for example, are removed from the IBM technical reports database.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to email@example.com or complete the Report Accessibility Barrier / Provide Feedback form.